A Letter to a Worried Mom

 Dear Worried Mom,

 I see you.
 I see how much you care, how hard you try, and how deeply you love.
+You’re not alone in this.
+Both new moms and experienced moms experience worry.

 1. Categorize Your Worries